Autonomous Mobile Asphalt Density Profiling Robot to Reduce Worker Risk

 Project summary:

-Minnesota Department of Transportation (MnDOT) pavement construction personnel have lately improved quality assurance (QA) through utilization of new non-intrusive pavement profile sensors.
-Although proving to be accurate, the acquisition process can be manually intensive and hazardous.
-The primary objective of this workplan is to deliver to MnDOT two low-cost, modular, mobile robot platforms designed specifically for pavement density profile testing.
-Modularity will be ensured by integrating separate, distributed, "plug-and-play" modules that could be re-utilized for other mobile platforms, should the need arise for future implementations.
-Note that the aforementioned modularity will be based upon an open architecture that is compatible with further development.
-By implementing two robots, the transferability of the architecture will be evaluated.
-The mobile platforms will be assembled from widely available, low-cost commercial off-the-shelf components in order to minimize overall cost, recognizing that the landscape for such platforms is evolving rapidly.
+Minnesota Department of Transportation (MnDOT) pavement construction personnel have lately improved quality assurance (QA) through the use of nondestructive air-coupled ground-penetrating radar sensors.
+Although proving to be accurate, the acquisition process can be manually intensive and hazardous--especially when deployed adjacent to prevailing traffic.
+The primary objective of this project was to deliver to MnDOT two low-cost, modular, highly transportable, mobile robot platforms designed specifically for pavement density profile testing.
+Several field tests were performed to assess feasibility of the platform under different operational scenarios.
+Modularity was ensured by integrating separate, distributed, plug-and-play modules that could be reused for other mobile platforms, should the need arise for future implementations.
+By implementing two robots, the transferability of the architecture was demonstrated.
+The mobile robotic platforms were purposely assembled from widely available, low-cost, commercial, off-the-shelf components to minimize overall cost, recognizing that the landscape for such platforms has been evolving rapidly.

 Project details: